-Any email needs to be well-planed, your subscription confirmation email not being any different.
+Every email needs to be well-planed, subscription confirmation emails are any different.
 In this article, we’ll take a closer look at confirmation emails, describe why they are important, and provide you with some tips on how to improve them.

 PS: Real-life examples from different brands included. 😉